Bloodless Medicine and Surgery

 - Volume Expanders and Hemodiluters: Given intravenously, these liquids help the patient's own blood circulate.

 - Synthetic Erythropoietin: Medication that enables the body to produce a reserve of red blood cells

 Our health care providers specially tag charts and records to make it clear to the entire medical team that a particular patient declines donor transfusions.
-If you choose bloodless surgery, you can feel confident that your requests and needs will be met.
+Patients who choose bloodless surgery can feel confident that requests and needs will be met.